-We (SALT Center Admissions Team) review submitted application material to make sure that our services match with a student’s academic support needs.
+The SALT Center Admissions Team will review submitted application material to make sure that our services match with a candidate’s academic support needs.

-The SALT Center offers comprehensive academic support services to students who learn differently, including weekly meetings with a Strategic Learning Specialist, content-specific tutoring, and educational technology.
+The SALT Center offers comprehensive academic support services to students with mild-to-moderate learning differences, including weekly meetings with a Strategic Learning Specialist, content-specific tutoring, and educational technology.
 This link describes our services.

-I received an email saying I am eligible to enroll.
-How do I secure my spot in your program?
+I received an email saying that I am eligible to enroll.
+How do I secure my spot?

 After you are eligible to enroll in the SALT Center, two mandatory steps are required to finalize enrollment:

 - SALT Center New Student Participation Agreement